 This roasted chicken is coated in a garlic and herb butter, then cooked to golden brown perfection.
 My roast chicken is tender and juicy and it comes out perfect every time!

 There’s nothing more satisfying than a whole roasted chicken – it feeds a crowd, looks impressive and tastes amazing.
-Serve your roast chicken with loaded corn casserole and zucchini gratin for a complete meal.
+Serve your roast chicken with corn casserole and zucchini gratin for a complete meal.

 A roasted chicken in a pan garnished with fresh rosemary sprigs.